 - As the Good Book Says...: He got biblical in his review of Kanye West's Jesus Is King, which consisted entirely of him reading passages from the GospelsSpecifically... of Jesus denouncing greed, judgmental attitudes, and people who exploit religion for their own personal gain.
 The unstated implication was that Kanye's turn towards Christian hip-hop and Gospel Music was a self-serving and hypocritical one from a man who didn't seem to actually be owning up to all his terrible behavior, but was instead continuing to indulge in it and was now Hiding Behind Religion to justify it.

 - Anatomically Impossible Sex: The "Imma turn the bed into the ocean" line in "Work From Home":Mark: Fellas, porn is not real, nobody squirts that much!

 - Author Tract: His "three Ps" for good political art are power, populism, and precision (or nuance), and he finds that, when a work lacks one or especially two of these qualities, it can descend into a bad case of this.
-He found Megadeth's Dystopia and ANOHNI's Hopelessness to have only power going for them, leading both to take broad, hateful swipes at large swaths of people, while he cited White Lung's Paradise, with its deconstruction of Riot Grrrl tropes and how women mistreat each other, to hit all three Ps and escape this.
+He found Megadeth's Dystopia and ANOHNI's Hopelessness to have only power going for them, leading both to take broad, hateful swipes at large swaths of people, while Justin Moore's Off the Beaten Path had only populism, causing it to feel like insincere pandering.
+By contrast, he cited White Lung's Paradise, with its deconstruction of Riot Grrrl tropes and how women mistreat each other, as an album that hit all three Ps and escaped this.

 - Badass Bookworm: Has a degree in Physics, is a published author, goes on long analytical essays on music... and also used to be a track athlete in high school.